AeroAstroid/TheBrainOfTWOWCentral/README.md

 # B*
 The B* Bot.

-It uses a system of coded tags to do stuff similar to programs.
+This bot uses a system called tags, which are community made programs that can be run on the bot.

 A successor to both oldtag and newtag from TWOW Central.